 A growing body of research demonstrates that the quality of instructional materials teachers use has a significant impact on student achievement.
-Local Education Agencies (LEAs) across Texas are eager to purchase the best materials for their teachers and students, but free information about the quality of materials can be unorganized, unreliable, and difficult to access.
-Additionally, reviewing instructional materials is a time-consuming process for the teachers who serve on their LEA's review committees.
+Local Education Agencies (LEAs) across Texas are eager to purchase the best materials for their teachers and students, but free information about the quality of materials can be disorganized, unreliable, and difficult to access.
+Additionally, reviewing instructional materials is a time-consuming process for the educators who serve on their LEA's review committees.

-TEA will conduct an independent analysis of each instructional material to evaluate its quality.
-As a part of this process, the agency will ensure the definition of quality is transparently communicated via Texas Resource Review (TRR) rubrics that will be used to assess all instructional materials.
+TEA contracts with a private entity to conduct an independent analysis of each instructional material to evaluate its quality.
+As a part of this process, the agency ensures that the definition of quality is transparently communicated via rubrics that are used to assess all instructional materials.

 Additionally, this initiative came about to increase districts’ access to high quality materials.
 A growing body of research demonstrates that the quality of instructional materials teachers use has a significant impact on student achievement.
 LEAs across Texas are eager to purchase the best materials for their teachers and students, but free information about the quality of materials can be unorganized, unreliable, and difficult to access.
 Additionally, reviewing instructional materials is a time-consuming process for the teachers who serve on their LEAs’ review committees.
-Smaller LEAs, especially, can find the process especially daunting without access to any third-party evaluation resources.
-The IMQE portal will make this process easier for LEAs by providing free, clear, transparent, user-friendly information about the quality of materials which can be used as part of their local adoption process if desired.
+Smaller LEAs, especially, can find the process especially daunting without access to third-party evaluation resources.
+The TRR website will make this process easier for LEAs by providing free, clear, transparent, user-friendly information about the quality of materials which can be used as part of their local adoption process if desired.

 The agency is planning to publish the first set of reviews on the Texas Resource Review website in November 2019.

-LEAs will maintain complete local control over purchasing decisions.
+No. LEAs will maintain complete local control over purchasing decisions.
 LEAs will continue to have complete autonomy to decide if and how they use the reviews as part of their local decision-making processes.

 The State Board of Education adopted a new Long-Range Plan for Public Education that establishes an overall goal of “access and equity so that all children receive what they need to learn, thrive, and grow.”
 To achieve this vision, one specific recommendation from the SBOE is that TEA “provide a greater array of no-cost or low-cost resources to support high-quality, aligned curriculum and instruction for all educators.”

 The Texas Resource Review directly addresses this recommendation.
-Quality instructional materials are an equalizer in the classroom, so increasing access to free information about quality materials will increase equity for students across Texas.
+Quality instructional materials are an equalizer in the classroom, so increasing access to free information about the quality of materials will increase equity for students across Texas.
 Additionally, all quality reviews published on the TRR website will be free to access for all districts.
 This will increase equity for small and rural districts that have limited resources to review all instructional materials on their own.

 TEA has received feedback from hundreds of stakeholders including but not limited to Texas teachers, district and campus administrators, SBOE members, regional education service centers, numerous Texas associations, and publishers.